 The images above were printed on a leading half-tone printer.
 Under magnification, the dot and rosette structure is clearly visible – as is the associated loss of detail and colour intensity.

 The L.Type images below, however, retain all of the original detail and colour and absolutely no dot structure is visible under the same magnification.

 The reason the L.Type print is so good is that every pixel is exactly the correct size, and perfectly positioned, with all colours perfectly aligned, in a manner that practically eliminates interaction with any neighbouring pixel.
-We describe it as “400 dpi true continuous tone".
+We describe it as “400 Pixels Per Inch (PPI) true continuous tone".
 This avoids any softening or blurring of the image, and colour bleed in fine details and reversed text.
 You cannot make a jigsaw look right if the pieces don’t actually fit together.

 The result is the sharpest photo print on silver halide, ever, which also enables the reproduction of fine text and graphics: